stefanholek/rl/README.rst

 and a Python extension module.

 On Mac OS X make sure you have Xcode Tools installed.
-On Linux and BSD systems you should already have a C compiler but may need to verify the development environment is complete.
+On Linux and BSD systems you should already have a C compiler, but may need to verify the development environment is complete.
 For example, Ubuntu lacks the Python headers by default and base Fedora is missing some compiler configuration.